nickolasrm-UFRRJ/Breathe/README.md

 enemies into the spawn queue or a shop time is reached.

 ### Path
-The level path is a continuous set of tiles in which enemies walk through in from the starting point to the end point.
-If an enemy reaches the end point you lose a life.
+The level path is a continuous set of tiles in which enemies walk through from the starting point to the end point.
+If an enemy reaches the end point the player lose a life.

 ### Start point
 Start point is the entry tile of path that enemies spawn.
+Represented by green.

 ### End point
 End point is the last tile of the path in which enemies want to reach.
+Represented by yellow.

 ### Block
 Blocks are red tiles in which blocks the player of putting a turret in that position.

 ### Lifes
-At the top left of the screen there are level-varying number of hearts in which each of them represent the number of lives you have left.
-If an enemy reaches the end point, you lost a life, and if you lost all lives, then you will be transported to the game over screen.
+At the top left spot of the screen there are level-specified number of hearts in which represent the number of lives the player have left.
+If an enemy reaches the end point, the player loses a life, and if the player loses all lives, then the scene will change to the game over scene.

 ### Coins
-At the top right of the screen there is a golden circle icon representing the coins.
-Aside of it, is the number of coins  you currently have.
-If the number of coins is >= than the turret cost, you'll be able to buy it, otherwise, not.
+At the top right spot of the screen there is a golden circle icon representing the coins.
+Aside of it, is the number of coins the player currently have.
+If the number of coins is >= than the turret price, the player will be able to buy it, otherwise, it wont.

 ### Turrets
-Turrets are blocks you use coins to buy and can be placed in non block and non path tiles if they are not occupied by another turret.
-Each turret is more appropriate for an enemy, and they vary on damage, fire delay, range, color, and price.
+Turrets are blocks the player spend coins to buy, and place into a non block and non path tiles if they are not occupied by another turret.
+Each turret is more appropriate for an enemy, varying on damage, fire delay, range, color, and price.
 Check the table below for more information:

 | Name       | Fire delay(s) | Range | Damage | Color   | Price |